kamorrissey/pic-lcd-demo/README.md

 The circuit includes a 6-pin header for programming in circuit with a PIC ICSP programmer.
 I used a Pickit 4.
 There may be cheaper alternatives.

-A KiCad project for the hardware is included.
+KiCad projects for the circuits are provided.

 # Software

-The demonstration software is in C, using the free Microchip MPLAB IDE.
+The software for both circuits is in C, using the free Microchip MPLAB X IDE and XC8 compiler.
-The MPLAB project is included.
+I flashed my software using the PicKit 4 programmer and debugger.
+There may be cheaper alternatives, but I'm too new to PICs to recommend anything other than the PicKit 4.

+MPLAB X projects for the software are provided.